 With just one quick trip to Home Depot, this is an easy project anyone can do!
 All you need are pliers to disconnect the old hose from your current head, then thread it onto the new one and tighten firmly with those same pliers plus some pipe tape in case there’s any leaking when finished.

 That’s it!
-You’re done and ready for a refreshing bath now!
+You’re done and ready for a refreshing shower now.

 It doesn’t take much for these things to start looking old, dirty and stained after years of neglect but don’t worry because this is an easy DIY project, too.